wultra/sike-java/README.md

 byte[] secretB = sike.decapsulate(keyPairB.getPrivate(), keyPairB.getPublic(), encryptedMessage);
 ```

 Both secrets `secretA` and `secretB` are equal in case the key encapsulation and decapsulation succeeded.
 The shared secret sizes are listed in the table presented in the [Initialization chapter](./README.md#Initialization).
-Using a hashing function on the shared secret value is advised to obtain shorter shared secret sizes as well as eliminate any risks related to using the numeric representation of the j-invariant directly.
+Using a hashing function on the shared secret value is advised to obtain shorter shared secret sizes.

 Note that SIKE provides higher security than SIDH.
 It is an [IND-CCA2](https://en.wikipedia.org/wiki/Ciphertext_indistinguishability) scheme and can be used with long term keys.